GroupCamp/GroupCamp-API/doc-reporting/task_v1/GET_task_v1_user_[User]_assigned_tasks.md

 list | [TaskList](../types/TaskList.md) | A TaskList object.
 The task list of the task. creation_date | DateTime | A DateTime object.
 Task creation date. creator | [SimpleUser](../types/SimpleUser.md) | A SimpleUser object.
 User who created the task. completion_date | DateTime | A DateTime object.
-Completion creation date. completed_by | [SimpleUser](../types/SimpleUser.md) | A SimpleUser object.
-User who completed the task. track_time | Object | Time spent records. track_time.total | [Duration](../types/Duration.md) | Total of time spent records for that task (sum of every assigned user, as found in the TaskAffect objects, plus time for other users, not having the task assigned, plus time not assigned to any user). is_open | Boolean | True for non-completed task. affects | Array([TaskAffect](../types/TaskAffect.md)) | An Array of TaskAffect objects.
+Task completion date. completed_by | [SimpleUser](../types/SimpleUser.md) | A SimpleUser object.
+User who completed the task. track_time | Object | Time spent records. track_time.total | [Duration](../types/Duration.md) | Total of time spent records for that task (sum of every assigned user, as found in the TaskAffect objects, plus time spent for other users, not having the task assigned, plus time spent not assigned to any user). is_open | Boolean | True for non-completed task. affects | Array([TaskAffect](../types/TaskAffect.md)) | An Array of TaskAffect objects.
 Assigned users, or Nobody. begin | Alternative(Object, Object) | Task start date.
 Can be an empty object when the task has no start date, or an object with a date.